guilherme-gm/KirieZ_DoraemonSoSMods/README.md

 	<img src="./docs/modImages/StaminaBarMod.gif" width="400px" />
 </p>

-### Event Alert
-> **NOTE:** This mod was moved to [Enhancements And Tweaks](#enhancements-and-tweaks) and will soon be removed.
-> Please, migrate to it.

-Displays an alert using the event log (the place where stamina status / item obtained / etc are displayed) when a festival is about to start.

 ### Fishbook
 Adds a fishbook item to be bought.
 This item will track your progress as you catch fishes on the game and display info about each fishing spot when you get near them.